Ultra buttery and fresh off the stove, this low carb naan is the perfect accompaniment to any dish!

 If you want to try using some different ingredients in this low carb naan, here are some of my healthy recipes recommendations:

-If you like the texture of seed bread, you can try giving some pizzazz to your naan by adding seeds!
-Throw in some chia seeds, sunflower seeds, pumpkin seeds, or flax seeds, whatever you have on hand.
+- Add toppings.
+If you like the texture of seed bread, add some seeds!
+Throw in some chia seeds, sunflower seeds, pumpkin seeds, or flax seeds.

-Better yet, use low carb naan as the base for a low carb pizza!
+- Use it as a base for a low carb pizza!
 (Kinda like my cloud bread pizza!)
 Spread some low carb pizza sauce, sprinkle some cheese, and add your favorite toppings.
-This is a super fun way for everyone in the family to make their dream pizzas!

 Low Carb NaanPrint Recipe Pin Recipe